 - Having the Citi Rewards+ gets you 10% back for the first 100,000 ThankYou points redeemed per calendar year, so having this card will make your points go further

 Comparison: Citi Premier Vs. Citi Prestige

-- Annual fee: Citi Premier has a $95 annual fee, Citi Premier has a $495 annual fee
+- Annual fee: Citi Premier has a $95 annual fee, Citi Prestige has a $495 annual fee

-- Points earning: Citi Premier offers 3x points on travel and gas and 2x points on dining and entertainment, Citi Prestige offers 5x points on air travel and dining and 3x points on hotels and cruise lines
+- Citi Prestige offers 5x points on dining air travel, and 3x points on hotels and cruise lines

-- Other perks: The Prestige has the benefit of offering a $250 travel credit every year, a Priority Pass membership, a fourth-night free benefit, and more.
+- Other perks: The Prestige has the benefit of offering a $250 travel credit every year and a Priority Pass membership

 In general, my recommendation is to start with the Citi Premier, see how you like it, and then after a year you can always product change to the Citi Prestige.
 That way you can take advantage of the better bonus and lower annual fee on the Citi Premier as you get used to the Citi ThankYou program.

 Personally, I think the Citi Premier is a more well-rounded credit card nowadays.

 If you value a Priority Pass membership, the Citi Prestige is a good option

 Alternatives To The Citi Premier